 Who can give evidence relating to my petition?

 If your petition contains at least 2,500 signatures, the relevant senior officer will give evidence at a public meeting.
 The senior staff that can be called to give evidence are:

 - John Henderson, Chief Executive

 - Helen Riley, Director for Families and Communities and Deputy Chief Executive

 - Darryl Eyers, Director for Economy, Infrastructure and Skills

 - Richard Harling, Director for Health and Care

-- John Tradewell, Director of Strategy, Governance and Change
+- John Tradewell, Director of Corporate Services

 Please note: The overview and scrutiny committee may decide that it would be more appropriate for another officer to give evidence instead of any officer named in the petition.
 The committee may also decide to call the relevant councillor to attend the meeting.